shakeel-faiz/FF/12Dec-22/03-shell-script.md

 ## What is Shell Script?

-Shell scripting involves writing a series of commands in a plain text file, often referred to as a shell script.
+Shell scripting involves writing a series of commands in a plain text file, often referred to as a **Shell Script**.
 These scripts are executed by a shell, which is a command-line interpreter.
 The most common shells include

 1. Bash (Bourne Again SHell)
 2. Zsh (Z Shell)